 Asking yourself exactly what those turkey rub ingredients are that you have in the pantry, here ya go!
 Ingredients can run the gamut in variety and amount.
 Some of the most popular seasoning ingredients include:

-• Coarse Kosher Salt- Salt is the magic that makes any bird juicy and flavorful.
+- Coarse Kosher Salt- Salt is the magic that makes any bird juicy and flavorful.
 It seems like a lot, but honestly, you could go heavier and still not feel oversalted.
 Coarse kosher salt is less salty than table salt.
-I like using Diamond Crystal, which has less sodium and larger crystals than Mortons.
-If using Morton’s dial it back by 25%.
-If using a fine sea salt, reduce by a little more than 50%.
+I used Morton’s for this recipe.
+If using Diamond Crystal, double the volume.

 How Much Seasoning for Turkey?